merikbest/ecommerce-spring-reactjs/README.md

 </a>

 E-commerce project developed using Spring Boot and React.js.<br>
-This project is second version of [OnlineShop](https://github.com/merikbest/OnlineShop) with RESTful services, JWT authentication and frontend built using ReactJS. <br>
-Look demo below.

 #### An actual version of build is deployed on AWS:
 http://perfumeweb.tk <br>